-Award nominations, book lists, blurbs and good words:
+Award nominations, Lists, Giveaways & good words:

 20th Annual Books for a Better Life Award Finalist, The National Multiple Sclerosis Society.
 Award ceremony will take place at The Times Center, 242 West 41st Street, New York, NY, April 18th, 2016.